This is not a picture of a lone antelope.

 Fortunately, I don’t have any such worries today, as our only animal guests are skittish creatures like impalas and warthogs (or, “McDonalds” and “Antennas” as they are known to guides here – the former by the impala’s distinctive “M”-shaped marking over their tails, and the latter by the way the animals race away from visitors, only their stiff, upright tails visible over the tall grass.
 Whether this is from long familiarity or a lack of ethology is never made entirely clear).

 We do see hippos, which I am surprised to learn are some of the most vicious creatures on earth, a fact I feel someone should have warned me about much earlier.
-Hippos are some of nature’s most brutal hunters, a fact they might have skated over in the Madagascar movies.
-They tend to play with their food, so they’ll drag the animals (or people!
-What fun!) they catch down to the bottom of the river, release them so that they can swim to the surface and catch their breath, then grab them and pull them down again.
+Hippos are some of nature’s most brutal hunters, a neat informational nugget they might have skated over in the Madagascar movies.
+They tend to play with their food, so they’ll drag the animals (or, sometimes, people!
+What fun!) they catch down to the bottom of the river, hold them until they are almost out of breath, then release them so that they can swim to the surface and gasp for air for a moment or two.
+Then, they grab them and pull them down again.
 Eventually, they casually chomp their prey in two with a snap of their outrageously powerful jaws.
-I can now almost certainly never watch someone play “Hungry Hungry Hippos” again without breaking into hives.
+If I ever see anyone play “Hungry Hungry Hippos” in my vicinity, for the rest of my life, I am all but certain to break out into hives.

 But then we get to the lone antelope.
 Or, what our guide tells us is the lone antelope.

-“You are very lucky,” he says.
+“You are very lucky,” he says, pulling the car gently to a stop and sitting motionless in the front seat.
 “This animal is very rare.
 It exists only in Rwanda, and it almost never appears so near a road.”

 He sounds excited, breathless even, and I immediately catch his fervor.
 A lone antelope!
 What a find!
 I snap as many pictures as I can before the beast moves off nervously into the woods.
-That night, all of my emails back home talked about the rare lone antelope I saw that day.
+That night, all of my emails back home talk about the rare and exotic lone antelope I saw that day.

 Except, as I mentioned, there’s no such thing as a lone antelope.
-A quick Wikipedia search a few days later came up empty, revealing only an oddly named property management company in California.
+A quick Wikipedia search a few days later came up empty, revealing only an oddly named property management company in California and no rare animals of any kind.

 Our guide had been such a fount of information, with facts and figures rattling off the top of his head, that I hadn’t thought to doubt a word of it.
 But now, upsettingly, everything seemed in flux - especially the piece of information on the trip I’d found most interesting of all.